Earth's Global Energy Budget

 within the instrument calibration error of 4.2 W/m2.

-It seems the Earth's global annual mean energy flow system
+It seems the Earth's global annual mean flux structure is built up

 see Presentations and Posters below.

 The corresponding basic rules and equations: